Whyte notation: Articulated locomotives

 Triplex locomotives, and any theoretical larger ones, simply expand on basic articulated locomotives, for example, 2-8-8-8-2.
-In the case of the Belgium quadruplex, the arrangement is listed as 0-6-2+2-4-2-4-2+0-6-2.
+In the case of the Belgian quadruplex locomotive, the arrangement is listed as 0-6-2+2-4-2-4-2+2-6-0.

 Duplex locomotives

-For duplex locomotives, which have two sets of coupled driving wheels mounted rigidly on the same frame, the same method is used as for Mallet articulated locomotives – the amount of leading wheels are placed first, followed by the leading set of driving wheels, followed by the trailing set of driving wheels, followed by the trailing wheels, each number being separated by a hyphen.
+For duplex locomotives, which have two sets of coupled driving wheels mounted rigidly on the same frame, the same method is used as for Mallet articulated locomotives – the number of leading wheels is placed first, followed by the leading set of driving wheels, followed by the trailing set of driving wheels, followed by the trailing wheels, each number being separated by a hyphen.

 Tank locomotives

 A number of standard suffixes can be used to extend the Whyte notation for tank locomotives:

 Other steam locomotives

 Various other types of steam locomotive can be also denoted through suffixes:

 Internal combustion locomotives

 The wheel arrangement of small diesel and petrol locomotives can be classified using the same notation as steam locomotives, e.g. 0-4-0, 0-6-0, 0-8-0.
 Where the axles are coupled by chains or shafts (rather than side rods) or are individually driven, the terms 4w (4-wheeled), 6w (6-wheeled) or 8w (8-wheeled) are generally used.
 For larger locomotives, the UIC classification is more commonly used.

 Various suffixes are also used to denote the different types of internal combustion locomotives: